LeeJunho-AI/Studying_Math_for_AI_with_Python/README.md

-# Studying Math for AI with Python
+# Studying "Probabilistic Machine Learning"
 Studying Math for AI with Python